iljapanic/panic-bachelor/README.md

 # panic-bachelor

-This is an experiment in writing a bachelor project using [Markdown](http://daringfireball.net/projects/markdown/), creating a platform-independent format for academic papers using openly available tools.
+This is an experiment in writing a bachelor project using [Markdown](http://daringfireball.net/projects/markdown/) – creating a platform-independent format for academic writing using openly available tools.

 The idea is to create a sustainable pattern for academic writing that is compatible with the Web, while staying entirely focused on the writing experience using your favorite distraction-free editor.